 Aerosol chemical composition was evaluated by comparison with AMS data.
-In summer 2006, AMS measurements were available at Payerne (CH), Harwell (UK) and Bush (UK) (Lanz et al., 2010).
+In summer 2006, AMS measurements were available at Payerne (CH) and Bush (UK) (Lanz et al., 2010).
 Several AMS instruments were deployed during the 2008 (autumn) and 2009 (spring) periods at stations throughout Europe.
 Timelines of the composition of NR-PM1 are presented for both measurement and simulation at these stations.
-Shown in Figs. 9, 10, and 10 are the timelines for the autumn 2008 and spring 2009 periods.
+Shown in Figs. 9, 10a, and 10b are the timelines for the autumn 2008 and spring 2009 periods.
 The comparison for summer 2006 (3 stations) can be found in the Supplement.
-In the figures, colors typically used in the AMS community are used to represent each species: ammonium (NH_4) in orange, sulfate (SO_4) in red, and nitrate (NO3) in blue.
+In the figures, colors typically used in the AMS community are used to represent each species: ammonium (NH4) in orange, sulfate (SO4) in red, and nitrate (NO3) in blue.
 Organic aerosols (OA) are represented as shades of green.
 Charges are omitted intentionally for the AMS in the figure legends, as also contributions from organosulfates, organonitrates are included which are not ions (Farmer et al., 2010).
 In case of modelled values, a distinction can be made between anthropogenic primary organics (aPOA), secondary organics from anthropogenic (aSOA) and biogenic (bSOA) sources.
-Table2 presents the mean biases for each species over all stations in each season.
+Table 2 presents the mean biases for each species over all stations in each season.

-At all stations the time evolution of NR-PM1 is represented well by our simulations.
+At all stations the time evolution of NR-PM1 is represented well by our simulations, sometimes however for the wrong reasons due to a mismatch in chemical composition.
 Single events with higher aerosol concentrations (e.g. in Vavihill, 2008, Fig. 9) correspond in time and magnitude with the observations in most cases.
 Several model deficiencies can also be seen throughout the comparison, namely an overestimation of nitrate components and an underestimation of sulfate and, sometimes, organic mass.
 In the following we will briefly discuss the result for each station.

 In Switzerland, measurements at Payerne were available for three periods.
 The time evolution of total aerosol mass corresponds best in spring 2009, and worst in the summer 2006 period.
 The weak correlation in summer 2006 is mostly due to a severe underestimation of OA, especially during daytime hours, and an overestimation of nitrate during nighttime.
 In spring 2009, several abrupt changes in aerosol mass concentrations were observed.
 Although the timing is not the same each time, the model reproduces those changes.
 A tendency to retain too much nitrate in the aerosol phase during daytime is apparent.
 Sulfate is underestimated.
 During autumn 2008, an episode of high aerosol concentrations is observed in the middle of the observation period.
 This is also reported by the model.
 OA are, however, underestimated, and nitrate aerosols overestimated.
 Here also, modelled aerosol nitrate shows a persistence to remain in the aerosol phase during daytime that is not found in the observed values.
 Melpitz in Germany differs from Payerne in a generally higher sulfate content.
 Otherwise those stations report similar aerosol composition.
 Striking is the stronger overestimation of nitrate aerosols at Melpitz, compared to Payerne, in both periods.
 Simulated sulfate is in the same range as in Payerne, and therefore even more strongly underestimated.
 The concentrations of organics are lower in Melpitz, and simulated values are comparable here.
 The third station with more than one period of measurements is Vavihill (SE).
-Generally low aerosol concentrations alternate with bursts in aerosol mass with high contents of inorganic secondary components.
+Generally low aerosol concentrations alternate with isolated peaks in aerosol mass with high contents of inorganic secondary components.
 This burst pattern is captured in our simulations, and also the timing fits mostly well.
 Especially in spring 2009 the model lacks, though, the OA mass necessary to fit the measurements.
-While ammonia levels are comparable in autumn 2008, they are above measured levels in spring 2009.
-The AMS deployed at Hyytiälä reports very low NR-PM1 concentrations, with large contributions by sulfate and OA, and, in spring 2009, almost no nitrate.
-The model can represent the overall level of aerosol concentration.
-However, the simulations significantly underestimate sulfate and overestimate nitrate.
+While ammonia levels are comparable in autumn 2008, they are above measured